tusaaaaar/webdev-ex/README.md

-# CodSoft Internship
+# Project Repository

-This repository contains my work for the **CodSoft Internship**.
-The tasks will be organized under each task number, and this README provides an overview of the project structure and details.
+This repository contains some tasks and projects.
+Each task is organized under its respective number, with detailed explanations and implementations.

-## Internship Tasks
+## Practice Tasks

 ### Task 1: Personal Portfolio